 Whether you’re exploring Italy or further afield, holidays are a great way to spend quality time with the family.
 To make sure you don’t interfere with their studies, scheduling around your children’s school holidays is your best bet.
-If you’re working during the school holidays, however, it’s important to consider childcare arrangements in advance.
+If you’re working during the breaks, however, it’s important to consider childcare arrangements in advance.

 To help you plan your year, read on for the following: